martinwheatman/JusTalk/README.md

 e.g. ignoring the header and footer code!

 ## Latest!
-Phonetic spelling, e.g.: click on the mail spelt mike alpha lima echo radio button
+Now includes phonetic spelling, e.g.: click on the mail spelt mike alpha lima echo radio button

 Because we have no power over what the speech-to-text software is going to hear, we need to be able to specify what spelling we want.
 The phonetic alphabet is: